clamalo/model/README.md

 Run the following command in terminal to install all the packages that the model needs to run:

-- ```conda install -c conda-forge xarray netcdf4 cfgrib requests matplotlib cartopy pandas metpy tzwhere python-dateutil imageio adjusttext```
+- ```conda install -c conda-forge xarray netcdf4 cfgrib requests matplotlib cartopy pandas metpy timezonefinder python-dateutil imageio adjusttext```

 Now we’re all set!
 Next let’s take a look at how to install and configure my model to run whatever simulations you need to run.